BlastFM Limited

 If you would like to submit your music to us for radio airplay, please complete the form located at https://submit.bl...

-Busta Rhymes on His Legacy & The Importance of Giving Artists Their Flowers
+Busta Rhymes Reflects on His Legacy & Why Artists Must Be Honored

 I gotta give Dave Chappelle credit on that.
 It actually was an idea that was out of a joke.
 Dave likes to do these impromptu random last-minute intimate events after he does stand up.
 Even if he’s just in town for a couple of days, you might hear about two, three hours before, “Yo, Dave is throwing something over here.”
 You get the word and you know Dave’s shit gonna be lit, because the most incredible muf–kas show up in the room.